 Phase One: Brainstorming

 My group began by identifying the overall structure of the game.
 We envisioned four consoles perpendicular to each other.
 The users would not be able to see each other’s consoles, heightening the collaborative tone.
 We created a list of interactions and identified the serial communication between the Arduino and p5.js.
+I specialized in the design of the boxes and the overall narrative, which details how the players must leave Earth due to climate change.

 My team organized the story and the feedback of the game.
 The first column represents audio, the second represents the monitor, the third represents the game mechanics, the fourth represents an optional projection, and the final column is the feedback from our team to improve the game.